oszuidwest/zwfm-liquidsoap/README.md

 ```

 Expected results: three variants, AAC codec strings (`mp4a.40.5` and `mp4a.40.2`), playlist refreshes after the edge-rule TTL, and `.ts` segments are served with a longer cache lifetime.

+### Failure Isolation

+HLS is an optional CDN output and is not allowed to take the primary Icecast, DAB+, or DME outputs off air.
+Two layers enforce this:

+- `/hls` is a dedicated tmpfs mount (64 MB, owned by the container user), so host disk-full conditions, read-only remounts, and ownership drift after deployment cannot reach the HLS writer.
+The live window needs roughly 2.5 MB; no host directory or manual `chown` is required anymore.
+- The HLS chain runs on its own Liquidsoap clock with an error handler.
+If writing still fails (for example the tmpfs itself fills up), only the HLS output degrades: the failure is logged at error level, `hls.status` reports `degraded: <reason>`, and a watchdog recreates the output with exponential backoff (5s doubling to 5 minutes) once `/hls` is writable again.
+Primary outputs keep running throughout, and recovery does not require a restart.

+Existing installations pick up the tmpfs mount by re-running `install.sh` (which refreshes `docker-compose.yml`); the old `./hls` host directory is unused afterwards and can be removed.

+Monitor `hls.status` via the server socket and alert when it reports `degraded` for longer than one backoff cycle.

 ## DME Integration (Dutch Media Exchange)